 MacDonnell holds a Master’s Degree in Management from Salve Regina University and a Bachelor’s Degree in Electrical Engineering, with a minor in Psychology from Norwich University.
 He is an Advanced Joint Professional Military Education graduate of the National Defense University-Joint Forces Staff College, Norfolk, and a Joint Professional Military Education I graduate of the Naval War College-College of Command and Staff, Newport, R.I.
 He has attended the National Defense University, Washington, D.C., and the Army Staff College, Fort Leavenworth, Kan., and has completed the National Security Agency Senior Cryptologic Officer course.

-MacDonnell is a chief information security officer with an international medical device company in Natick, Mass.
+MacDonnell is a chief information security officer with an international medical device company in Marlborough, Mass.
 He is responsible for the organization's information security posture, setting the company's forward strategy for cyber security and the evolution of its cyber defenses.
 MacDonnell has previously led multiple technical support, quality assurance and professional services organizations at the director and vice president levels in the network, network security and data storage business sectors.

-MacDonnell’s personal decorations include the Defense Meritorious Service Medal, Meritorious Service Medal (three awards), Joint Service Commendation Medal, Navy and Marine Corps Commendation Medal (three awards), Navy and Marine Corps Achievement Medal (two awards), as well as the Afghanistan Campaign Medal, the NATO Medal and other unit and campaign medals and ribbons.
+MacDonnell’s personal decorations include the Legion of Merit, Defense Meritorious Service Medal, Meritorious Service Medal (three awards), Joint Service Commendation Medal, Navy and Marine Corps Commendation Medal (three awards), Navy and Marine Corps Achievement Medal (two awards), as well as the Afghanistan Campaign Medal, the NATO Medal and other unit and campaign medals and ribbons.